jungwirt/kaggle_titanic_competition/README.md

 # kaggle_titanic_competition
-Repository with code from artificial intelligence class from competition on titanic
+Repository with code from artificial intelligence class from competition on titanic catastrophe survivors dataset